 - Other common triggers are yeast infections, which cause dry, white patches to form on the skins of individuals living in a warm and humid environment.
 An autoimmune disorder can create white spots in which skin pigment vanishes completely.

-Also Read: How To Treat Eczema?
+Must Read: How To Treat Eczema?

 How To Remove White Spots From Face?